IanMulvany/directed-graph/_posts/2010-11-02-arriving-for-the-dlf.markdown

 yout: post
-title: Arriving in Pauo Alto for the DLF fall forum
+title: Arriving in Paulo Alto for the DLF fall forum
 categories:
 - dlf2010
 ---